 Pegfilgrastim can cause hypersensitivity reactions.
 Therefore, it is contraindicated in patients who have experienced hypersensitivity to pegfilgrastim, filgrastim, or any component of the formulation.

-Since pegfilgrastim works on neutrophils to prevent febrile neutropenia, it is imperative to monitor the patient's complete blood count throughout the treatment regimen, with special attention given to the white blood cell count.
-Pegfilgrastim has been shown to cause leukocytosis, so it is essential to monitor for elevated white blood cell counts exceeding 11,000 per cubic millimeter.
+Since pegfilgrastim works on neutrophils to prevent febrile neutropenia, it is imperative to monitor the patient's complete blood count throughout the treatment regimen, with particular attention given to the white blood cell count.
+Pegfilgrastim has shown to cause leukocytosis, so it is essential to monitor for elevated white blood cell counts exceeding 11,000 per cubic millimeter.
 Pegfilgrastim, along with all other granulocyte colony-stimulating factors, can also cause capillary leak syndrome.
 Therefore, it is vital to monitor for signs of capillary leak syndrome, which include hypotension, edema, and hypoalbuminemia.
 It is also critical to monitor the patient's temperature to detect the potential onset of febrile neutropenia.

 The maximum safe dose of pegfilgrastim has not been established.
 The highest dose studied in clinical trials has been 300 mcg/kg.
 There have been instances of accidental overdoses occurring in patients.
 In one such case, the patient was a 79-year-old male who self-administered pegfilgrastim for eight days in a row.
 He experienced no symptoms during this time but was monitored closely by his doctor three times a week, during which he only complained of bone pain.
 In another overdose case, the patient was a 69-year-old male who self-administered a 36 mg overdose of pegfilgrastim.
-He was admitted to the hospital where leukocytosis, bone pain, and rhinorrhea were observed.
+He was admitted to the hospital, where clinical staff observed leukocytosis, bone pain, and rhinorrhea.
 Due to the current lack of appropriate treatment for pegfilgrastim overdose, the best course of action for overdose is prevention, by vigilant monitoring for signs and symptoms of toxicity.

-Cancer is a very complex disease state that requires the interprofessional communication between a multitude of healthcare workers.
+Cancer is a very complex disease state that requires interprofessional communication between a multitude of healthcare workers.
 The administration of pegfilgrastim in cancer patients receiving myelosuppressive chemotherapy is only a small part of the patient's entire treatment regimen; however, it still requires exceptional patient-centered care when being given to the patient.
 Some examples of the roles of each health care member are: